mchang98/ch3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+##Local Git Process
+###git status
+The `git status` command is used to check on the current status of your code.

+To use this command, type in:
+`git status`

+After the command prompt ($) and this will show you a list of things.
+-You're in the repository
+-You're on the `master` branch
+-You're at the initial commit
+-The current changes or status of your commits